ntno/ntno.net/docs/electronics/hopper-bot.md

 - a [flask application](https://flask.palletsprojects.com/en/2.0.x/){target=_blank, title="flask is a Python webapp framework"} runs on the RaspberryPi at `localhost:5000`
     * the app has API routes for each of the robot's pre-defined actions (`/forward`, `/reverse`, etc.)
     * when a request is made to a route, the app turns on or off the appropriate GPIO pins
-- a [ngrok](https://ngrok.com/product){target=_blank, title="ngrok is tool used to expose a locally running server to the public internet"} tunnel process makes the flask application publically available at a random address (represented by **NGROK-XYZ** in Figure 4)
+- a [ngrok](https://ngrok.com/product){target=_blank, title="ngrok is tool used to expose a locally running server to the public internet"} tunnel process makes the flask application publicly available at a random address (represented by **NGROK-XYZ** in Figure 4)
 - the drag-and-drop web application is served on the RaspberryPi at `localhost:8000` using Python's simple HTTP server module
-- a second ngrok tunnel process makes the client web application publically available at another random address (ex: **NGROK-ABC**)
+- a second ngrok tunnel process makes the client web application publicly available at another random address (ex: **NGROK-ABC**)

 User flow: